-The audit committee has selected Deloitte & Touche LLP as the company's independent registered public accounting firm for the fiscal year ending December 31, 2016 and our Board has directed that management submit the selection of the company's independent registered public accounting firm for ratification by the shareholders at the 2016 Annual Meeting.
-Representatives of Deloitte & Touche LLP are expected to be present at the 2016 Annual Meeting, will have an opportunity to make a statement if they so desire, and be available to respond to appropriate questions.
-Deloitte & Touche LLP was appointed to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2016 on April 11, 2016.
-Grant Thornton LLP served as our independent registered public accounting firm for the fiscal years ended December 31, 2014 and 2015, and Walter & Shuffain, P.C. ("W&S") served as our independent registered public accounting firm from inception through the fiscal year ended December 31, 2013.
+The audit committee has selected Deloitte & Touche LLP as the company's independent registered public accounting firm for the fiscal year ending December 31, 2017 and our Board has directed that management submit the selection of the company's independent registered public accounting firm for ratification by the shareholders at the 2017 Annual Meeting.
+Representatives of Deloitte & Touche LLP are expected to be present at the 2017 Annual Meeting, will have an opportunity to make a statement if they so desire, and be available to respond to appropriate questions.
+Deloitte & Touche LLP was appointed to serve as our independent registered public accounting firm for the fiscal year ended December 31, 2016 on April 11, 2016.
+Grant Thornton LLP served as our independent registered public accounting firm for the fiscal years ended December 31, 2014 and 2015.
 See "-Change in Independent Registered Public Accounting Firm" below.